constellation-app/constellation/CorePreferences/release/modules/ext/docs/CorePreferences/src/au/gov/asd/tac/constellation/preferences/application-preferences.md

 ## Colorblind Mode

 The user is able to set a colorblind mode for constellation.
-When a colorblind mode is set, draw nodes are automatically generated with colorblind-friendly colors, and existing graphs can be adjusted to the new color scheme using Display -> Apply colorblind selection to graph.
+When a colorblind mode is set, nodes drawn are automatically generated with colorblind-friendly colors, and existing graphs can be adjusted to the new color scheme using Display -> Apply colorblind selection to graph.